-I have 3 children who now all live in Brooklyn, far away from home.
+I have 3 grown children who now all live in Brooklyn, far away from home.
 After close to 25 years with children at home, I am now an empty nester.
 It’s been an adjustment for me to move from Mom-mode to backing off a bit and finding my own rhythm as an empty nester.

 In 2013, I married my sweet, sweet husband.
 So, I’m an inappropriately old newlywed who inappropriately wore a white wedding dress and I’m very happy about all that.
+I even write a post sharing how you can still have a fairy-tale wedding, no matter how old you are.

 I started Midlife Rambler because I like reading so many of the great lifestyle blogs out there written by all the creative 30-somethings of the world but I wished I had something to read that was a little more focused on the interests and needs of women my age.